5 Lesser-Known Ways to Promote Your Consumer Mobile App

 Remember: Don’t be pushy – you’ll never want to burn bridges with authority writers.

-While submitting your app on app stores, you must have surely used some keywords for search optimization to ensure your app gets found when people search for those keywords.
+While submitting your app on app stores, you must have surely used some keywords for search optimization to ensure your app appears instantly when people search for those keywords.
 Run a Google search for those keywords and analyze the SERP.

 If your prime keyword is (say) ‘best music android apps’, you can observe that 4 of the top 5 results as shown in the picture below are authority blogs that can be contacted with a proposal to get your app featured.